trickroll/Navency/README.md

 # Navency Recurring Notifications Bot

-Welcome to your first step toward building awesome Messenger apps!

 This project contains the code for a simple webhook you can use to get started using the Messenger Platform.